JakeBogie/builder-gcp/README.md

-# Pivotal stuff on GCP for Platform Architects
+# Pivotal PCF on GCP for Platform Architects
 **An install guide to promote PA mindfulness**

 ## Prerequisites